You can install Document Control for Confluence Cloud from the Atlassian Marketplace. Click the "Try it free" button to get started.

 If the page is edited, all reviewers will need to sign the page again to maintain the "Reviewed" status; see Page versioning for more details.

-If you have view/edit restrictions enforced either on a space or a page and wish to use the Document Control add-on, you'll need to ensure that the add-on user has both view and edit privileges.
+If you have view/edit restrictions enforced either on a space or a page and wish to use the Document Control add-on, you'll need to ensure that the add-on user has both view and edit privileges (the add-on user is "Electronic Signing for Confluence Cloud").
 For example, click "Restrictions" from the page menu:

-Add the "Document Control for Confluence Cloud" user:
+Add the "Electronic Signing for Confluence Cloud" user:

 The Document Control add-on uses Confluence's built-in versioning system to ensure that signatures are linked to a specific version of a page.
 For example, if a page has been signed by all reviewers, but is then edited, the Document Control macro will show that those signatures were for previous versions of the page: